purplesyringa/btccaserestore/README.md

 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
 ```

 Restoring case takes an average of 1 second (up to 5 seconds) for most addresses, and only more than 30 seconds for 0.5% addresses.
+The runtime was measured on `Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz`.

 ## Build